jaskiratbhatia/testMovieDB/README.md

 # prerequisite
 You need java 8 +
 You should have maven3 installed.
+And you should have docker, if you want to run docker based test